Digital Sabbath: Embrace it!

 What is Digital Sabbath?

 The term we have been seeking is here.
 Digital Sabbath, in simple terms, means a day’s break from digital technology.
 The act is done voluntarily.
-This is to ensure that we stay off our devices for a day and spend our time elsewhere feeling more agile and connected.
+This is to ensure that we stay off our devices for a day a week and spend our time elsewhere feeling more agile and connected.
 The central goal of this task is to reduce the alarming screen times we are exposed to.
 Sabbath is a biblical term that hints at a day’s rest.
 That is, it refers to the practice of a break from work for a day.
+Just like God rested.

 James Kelly coined the term in 2016 after being inspired by the term from Judaism and since then has helped many who expressed a desire to have digital free rest.

-The way you undertake a digital sabbath varies from person to person.
+The way you undertake this varies from person to person.

 Anything and everything that contributes to your time away from the screen.